Suzanna-Volkov/A-Silly-Project/README.md

 # A Silly Project
 This is a silly little project made for refreshing my Angular skills.
 The project uses the TheCatAPI and the TheDogAPI for retrieving images of different cats and dogs.
+The application have been deployed to heroku: https://a-silly-app.herokuapp.com/

 ## Angular CLI